- Feature Links

 All written complaints received by Dolores Gill or her designee, appeals to the Town Manager or his designee, and responses from these two offices will be retained by the Town of Clayton for at least three years.

 ADA Transition Plan

-The Town of Clayton is completing an ADA (Americans with Disabilities Act) Transition Plan.
-This plan will look at barriers to accessibility and strategies to address a variety of issues that impact the accessibility of Town services, facilities, sidewalks and streets in the public right-of-way.
+The Town of Clayton has adopted an ADA (Americans with Disabilities Act) Transition Plan (PDF).
+This plan looks at barriers to accessibility and strategies to address a variety of issues that impact the accessibility of Town services, facilities, sidewalks and streets in the public right-of-way.

 The Americans with Disabilities Act (ADA) of 1990 is a civil rights statute that prohibits discrimination against people with disabilities.
 There are five separate Titles (or sections) of the Act relating to different aspects of potential discrimination.
 Title II specifically addresses the subject of making public services accessible to those with disabilities.

 The Town of Clayton strives to assure that Town services and programs are accessible.
 A majority of the Town facilities have been designed, built, and renovated to comply with federal and state accessibility code requirements.
-However, since some facilities may have barriers that could limit full accessibility, the Town is developing an ADA Transition Plan to enable the Town to remove identified barriers.
+However, since some facilities may have barriers that could limit full accessibility, the Town has adopted an ADA Transition Plan to enable the Town to remove identified barriers.

 The ADA Transition Plan will also establish precedence for future projects to ensure that the Town buildings and facilities are equally accessible to all.